By: Author John Cunningham. Published: 2022/08/31 at 4:47 pm

 - Refit the bowl as per the above guide

-I’ve covered jet cleaning in a video previously and you can check that out here “Carburetor cleaning”
+I’ve covered jet cleaning in previously, and you can check that out here “Carburetor cleaning”

 We need to be thorough here, and also, the fastener base gasket needs to be intact; otherwise, the bowl will leak.